Comedy in the Philippines: Early history

 Japanese merchants travelled to the Philippines to trade and immigrants settled in what is now called the city of Paco, Manila.
 They entertained Filipinos with a form of comedy, called rakugo, until the Spanish replaced local entertainments with European-style theatres.

 When Miguel Lopez de Legazpi and his men colonized the Philippines, a comedy theatre already existed in the form of ethnic rituals of dances and jokes.
 Local ethnic groups including the Ifugao and Ibaloi created these comedic dances.
 However, the Spanish outlawed the practices to prevent the rise of anti-Spanish propaganda and revolts.
 The only record of Filipino ritual comedy is from Legazpi's sailor, "Roque", written in his diary:

 "Roque" was the first Spaniard to study the Tagalog language but his identity is unclear as records of Legazpi's crew list five sailors named Roque and two with this as their nickname.

 Carina Chotirawe traces Pinoy humor to the Filipino peoples' history of colonization, alienation, and tragedy: "Humor and pathos are two sides to the same coin of the human experience, alternating in ways that speak of enduring tragedy and turmoil yet interminable light-heartedness and optimism."

 Comedy during the Spanish colonial era

 The advent of European colonialism in the Philippines, beginning with the arrival of Ferdinand Magellan in 1521 and the largely successful conquista of Miguel Lopez de Legaspi in 1765 and onwards, brought about the dominance of European modes of entertainment.
-The most comedic of these forms was the Moro-moro, a form of anti-Muslim propaganda arising from the Spanish colonizer's long history of hatred for the Muslim moors in the Iberian peninsula.
+The most comedic of these forms was the Moro-moro, a form of anti-Muslim propaganda arising from Spain's long history of feud against their Moorish Muslim colonizers in the Iberian peninsula.
 Another form with significant comedic elements was the tragi-comic Comedia, three-act play combining dramatic and comic elements.